xonsh/xonsh/docs/tutorial_hist.rst

 Between any two history files, we can run the ``diff`` action.
 This does more that a simple line diff that you might generate with the unix ``diff`` command.
 (If you want a line diff, just use the unix command!)
-Instead this takes advantage of the fact that we know we have xonsh history files to do a more sophistcated diff on the environment, input, output (if available), and return values.
+Instead this takes advantage of the fact that we know we have xonsh history files to do a more sophisticated diff on the environment, input, output (if available), and return values.
 Of course, the histories inputs should be 'sufficiently similar' if the diff is to be meaningful.
 However, they don't need to be exactly the same.

 The diff action has one major option, ``-v`` or ``--verbose``.
-This basically says whether the diff should go into as much detail as possible or only pick out the relevant peices.
+This basically says whether the diff should go into as much detail as possible or only pick out the relevant pieces.
 Diffing the new and next examples from the replay action, we see the diff looks like:

 .. code-block:: xonshcon